zappyhan/Calculator/README.md

 # Calculator
-A simple Calculator i was trying to make
+A simple Calculator used to calculate simple equations :)